Turn Every Swipe Into Miles: Standard Chartered Journey Credit Card (MoneySmart Review 2025)

 Local spend 3 Rewards Points 1.2 miles

-Do note that there is a cap to the number of bonus Rewards Points you can earn.
-In each month, you can only earn a maximum of 4,500 Rewards Points, which basically means a spend cap of S$1,000.
+Do note that there is a cap on the number of bonus Rewards Points you can earn.
+In each month, you can only earn a maximum of 4,500 Rewards Points, which means a spend cap of S$1,000.
 This cap only applies to the S$1 = 4.5 Rewards Points bonus earnings, and doesn’t apply to the regular S$1 = 3 Rewards Points earnings you get from local spend.
 So, past the S$1,000 mark on the bonus earn categories, further spending will continue to earn you the usual 3 Rewards Points (1.2 miles) per dollar.

 Back to top